humbhionline/humbhionline/src/main/resources/templates/blog/markdown/social.md

 2. Direct payment between parties.
 3. Prepaid Credits purchased by sellers (@ rate of 1 Re per credit) are deducted on order bookings @ very nomimal rate of 1 Credit/Ordered Item.
 4. Buyer or Seller can organize delivery by themselves, humbhionline registered delivery agents or 3rd party courier partners.
-5. HumbhiOnline is a social venture with intention to re-create livelihood of people in local communities by making it easy for sellers to go online and retain their local customers, it's pricing is cost based rather than value based.
+5. HumbhiOnline is a social venture with intention to rejuvenate livelihood of people in local communities by making it easy for sellers to go online and retain their local customers, it's pricing is cost based rather than value based.
 We continously work on keeping the cost of running the platform low.